Jacobsmi/car_web_scraper/Notes.md

 ## Working On

-- Figuring out how the notification system will work
-- Finding identifying factors for unique keys for the database
+- Getting user parameters for how much they are willing to pay, range for year, mileage, etc

 ## To-Do